glebvinokurov/digitalhumanities/artefacts.md

 ## Paper Machines

 ![screenshot](https://raw.githubusercontent.com/klahn/digitalhumanities/master/paper_machines_banner.JPG)
+Screenshot:
 ![screenshot](https://raw.githubusercontent.com/klahn/digitalhumanities/master/paper_machines_screenshot.JPG)

 * Artifact Type: Tool
 * Source URL: http://papermachines.org
-* Permissions: Open-source
+* Permissions: Free open-source
 * Creator and Affiliation: Jo Guldi and Chris Johnson-Roberson, metaLAB (at) Harvard
 * Tags: Visualization Tool, Texts, Zotero

-"Paper Machines is a plugin for the Zotero bibliographic management software that makes cutting-edge topic-modeling analysis in Computer Science accessible to humanities researchers without requiring extensive computational resources or technical knowledge.
-It synthesizes several approaches to visualization within a highly accessible user interface." (http://papermachines.org) Tool discovered with TAPoR 3.
+"Paper Machines is a topic modelling and visualization tool available as a plugin for Zotero.
+It analyzes Zotero bibliographic collections based on a selection of text mining processes, and enables users to export a variety of visualizations, such as word clouds, phrase nets or heat maps, from the results." (http://tapor.ca/tools/448) Tool discovered with TAPoR 3.
 The tool's name cleverly alludes to Derrida's *Papier-machine* (2001).

 ## Works Cited